mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

     category: docs
 ---

-Mender supports setting up an ambassador server which can authenticate devices using TLS client certificates.
-Each client is equipped with a certificate signed by a CA certificate (Certificate Authority), and the ambassador authenticates devices by verifying this signature.
-Devices that are authenticated are automatically authorized in the Mender backend, and do not need to be manually approved.
+Mender supports setting up a reverse proxy at the edge of the network, which can authenticate devices using TLS client certificates.
+Each client is equipped with a certificate signed by a CA certificate (Certificate Authority), and the edge proxy authenticates devices by verifying this signature.
+Authenticated devices are automatically authorized in the Mender backend, and do not need manual approval.

 This is in particular useful in a mass production setting because you can sign client certificates when they are manufactured so they automatically get accepted into the Mender server when your customer turns them on, which might happen several months after manufacturing.